 The preservation of material cultural heritage applies science and technology to movable and immovable heritage, to preserve, restore or analyze it, preferably using non-destructive techniques or micro-invasive methods.
 The role of the Masters in Science and Technology for the Cultural Heritage is to analyze and characterize cultural materials, and to conduct environmental impact studies, with a view to enhancing and preserving the material cultural heritage.

-The 2nd Cycle in Science and Technology for the Cultural Heritage has a duration of 4 semesters (2 years), which is equivalent to 120 ECTS credits, and is made up of the structure depicted below:
+The 2nd Cycle in Science and Technology for the Cultural Heritage is 4 semesters (2 years) long, equivalent to 120 ECTS, with the structure depicted below:

 1st year (ECTS)

 2nd year (ECTS)

 The Master in Science and Technology for the Cultural Heritage (Major) addresses topics such as historical materials and their contexts, geological resources, chemical, isotopic, mineralogical, structural, textural, inorganic and organic material characterization techniques and their analysis, absolute dating techniques, environmental radioactivity, dosimetry, cultural material characterization studies and projects, and environmental impact studies with cultural heritage safeguarding.

 Part of the curriculum is of fully free choice, i.e., students may choose modules not only in Culture Heritage topics, but also in any other scientific field offered by Técnico.

 This component includes the possibility of taking a Minor – a number of multidisciplinary modules – which equals 18 ECTS.
 The offer cuts across all programmes offered by Técnico.

 Dissertation (30 ECTS)